 “Well, I’ve been doing it every morning for most of the last ten years.
 Except when I was pregnant.”
 I didn’t add that I sat for hours of a day in the early months of my daughter’s life in the very same position: cross legged on the bed or couch with her nursing or sleeping in my lap.

 Seems prayer had been reshaping my body.

-After five minutes of silent practice of the “Jesus Prayer” I rang the chime and invited the class to talk about their experience.
+After five minutes of silent practice of the “Jesus Prayer” (as presented by St. Vladimir’s Orthodox Theological Seminary) I rang the chime and invited the class to talk about their experience.
 We talked through the catalog of our internal responses to the prayer: our distractions, resistances, theological blockades, and our more mellow and peaceful responses.
 Finally we got to talking about some responses of our bodies.

 I said, “Of course we are all familiar with the idea that prayer reshapes our minds.
 But I want to suggest to you that prayer also reshapes our bodies.
 In the last five minutes as we were all sitting in silence and praying Jesus Christ, son of God, have mercy on me, I’m willing to wager that if we were to have our vital signs tracked we would have found our pulse rate going down, our breathing slowing, our muscles relaxing, and tension departing our bodies.”

 Those around the circle nodded in agreement.
 They’d felt it.
 Centuries of practice confirm it.